1jour1vin

 Robert Parker - Wine Advocate

-Tasted blind at the annual Burgfest tasting in Beaune.
-Louis Jadot's 2012 Grand Cru Clos de Vougeot has a spicy bouquet with hints of licorice and good body.
-The medium-bodied palate is composed of soft tannins and dense black fruit with a structured finish that does not quite deliver the complexity suggested by the initial aromas, but with aeration, it reveals subtle nuances and a fine minerality.
-This is a great success for winemaker Frédéric Barnier and his team.
+Tasted blind at the annual "Burgfest" tasting in Beaune.
+Louis Jadot's 2012 Clos de Vougeot Grand Cru has a lively bouquet with hints of licorice and good depth.
+The medium-bodied palate features soft tannins and dense black fruit, with a structured finish that doesn’t quite deliver the complexity suggested by the initial aromas, but with some aeration, it reveals subtle nuances and a delicate minerality.
+It is a great success for winemaker Frédéric Barnier and his team.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France